HadrienG2/code-that-counts/src/multithreading.md

 But this version doesn't perform super impressively, only achieving a 4.8x speed-up on 8 CPU cores even when counting to a very high 69 billion limit.
 Surely we can do better than that.

-TODO: Start with mutex and contended atomic, then go all the way to a parallel
-      binary reduction tree for the final merging, with join-and-sum as an intermediary easy hack.
-May also benefit from sub-parts.
-Do not miss cheap shot on hyperthreading, but only after making sure we can't use it to put those integer ALUs to good use :)